dscho/xkcd/content/comics/2021-8-9-global-temperature-over-my-lifetime.md

   I was really impressed by the accuracy of some of the report's predictions about fossil fuel consumption.
 Then I realized, oh, right, of course.
 img: https://imgs.xkcd.com/comics/global_temperature_over_my_lifetime.png
 ---
-{{incomplete transcript|missing brackets and indentation}}

-Graph of temperature over time, titled:
+[Graph of temperature over time, titled:]

 "Global average temperature

 Over my lifetime

+[smaller text]

 (60-month running June average, NOAA NCEI time series)"

-The X axis is in years, going from 1980 to a little after 2020.
-Each decade is marked.
+[The X axis is in years, going from 1980 to a little after 2020.
+Each decade is marked.]

-The Y axis is in °C, with the "20th century average" at the bottom, up to +1°C (from the average), labelled every 0.2°C.
+[The Y axis is in °C, with the "20th century average" at the bottom, up to +1°C (from the average), labelled every 0.2°C.]

-Certain points and periods on the graph are marked and contain descriptions of events and actions that occurred in Randall's life.
+[Certain points and periods on the graph are marked and contain descriptions of events and actions that occurred in Randall's life.]

 ; November 1982 : Exxon International report predicts that fossil fuel use will raise global temperatures to about 1°C above their normal levels within 40 years